nicksteinbauer/redbarncms/src/pages/what-we-do/telecom.md

 ---
 Current number of 5G Permits in for Application: **\##**

-**Your permit is our priority!**
+## **Your permit is our priority!**

-We understand that time is of the essence and as such we are off to the races with multiple teaming partners for survey, structural engineering, and electrical engineering.
+We understand that time is of the essence, and as such, we are off to the races with multiple teaming partners for survey, structural engineering, and electrical engineering.
 Our firm has offices across the nation in Washington, Ohio, and Florida and is ready to expand your network.

 We have the following available:
 •	Team of engineers that works solely on your project.